Axjo21/indproj/README.md

 ## General information about the project. <br>

 The project is developed using Node.js and Express.js and the main app is in the root of the project, "app.js".
 Type "node app.js" in the terminal to start the application.
+The application will then run on "localhost:1337".
+"localhost:1337/manager" is hope-page for managers. "localhost:1337/member" is the home page for members, and "localhost:1337" is the login page.
+Based on who you log in as, you get redirected to propper route and have access to the proper data.

 In app.js the application is initialized with port etc.
 Middleware and routes are used.